Disposal of Solid and Hazardous Wastes

 2. Landfill design & operation and incineration processes.

-3. Recent treatment technologies such as composting, anaerobic digestion, and pyrolysis.
+3. Recent treatment technologies include composting, anaerobic digestion, and pyrolysis.

 4. Environmental and health impacts of waste disposal.